Crypto-TII/TLS1.3/src/readme.md

 	Waiting for Server input
 	TIMEOUT

+(This detailed output by default now goes to logger.log)

 Try it out on your favourite websites.
 It will abort if TLS1.3 is not supported.
 At this stage the tool is still quite fragile (only tested and debuggd aginst a dozen websites or so!), and would be expected to often fail.